Lumbini: Religious significance

-Before parinirvana at the age of eighty, Gautama Buddha gave a sermon to his disciples on the significance of Lumbini, Nepal as a place of pilgrimage (Dīghanikāya, 16; Mahāparinibbāṇa Sutta):
+Before parinirvana at the age of eighty, Gautama Buddha gave a sermon to his disciples on the significance of Lumbini as a place of pilgrimage (Dīghanikāya, 16; Mahāparinibbāṇa Sutta):

 There are, O monks, four places on earth which a believing householder's son or a believing householder's daughter should commemorate as long as they live.
 Which are those four? –here the Venerable One has been born – here the Venerable One has attained the unsurpassable complete enlightenment – here the Venerable One has turned the threefold-turning, twelve-spoked lawful wheel – here the Venerable One has gone to the realm of complete nirvāṇa.